Project status

 Green Proposal items that have been either set to 100% or reached all their budgeted rates.

-Amber Proposal items that a change either in hours or status has occurred during the selected period.
+Amber Proposal items where a change in hours or status has occurred during the selected period.

-No colour Ongoing proposal items with no changes during the selected period.
+White/ No highlight Ongoing proposal items with no changes during the selected period.

 Troubleshooting